stevesinchak/AIMSPowerInverterMQTT/README.md

 TODO: draw schematic

-# Software Build & Configuration Instructions
+# Software Installation & Configuration

-## Configuring the Raspberry Pi
+## Configure the Raspberry Pi Zero W

 Some prep work is needed to disable bluetooth so the UART controller can be fully utilized on the Raspberry Pi Zero W and potentially other Raspberry Pi models.
 These instructions will assume you already have a fully configured and updated Raspberry Pi Zero W that you can SSH into.